micronaut-projects/micronaut-test/README.md

 This project provides testing extension for JUnit 5 and Spock to make it easier to test Micronaut applications.

-For more information see the [Documentation](https://micronaut-projects.github.io/micronaut-test/latest/guide/index.html).
+For more information see the [Latest](https://micronaut-projects.github.io/micronaut-test/latest/guide/index.html) or [Snapshot](https://micronaut-projects.github.io/micronaut-test/snapshot/guide/index.html) Documentation.

 Example Spock Test: